OpenDSA/OpenDSA/RST/en/MengBridgeCourse/CourseIntro.rst

 necessary to be successful in the Computer Science Masters of Engineering program.
 When students complete this course, the should be able to:

-* Demonstrate proficiency in the purpose and behavior of basic programming constructs.
+* Demonstrate proficiency in the purpose and behavior of basic programming constructs, including variables, control structures, and methods.
 * Design programs to solve computational problems using object-oriented programming processes.
-* Design data structures such as linked lists, stacks, and queues.
+* Develop reusable, type-safe software components.
 * Employ test-driven development to design and create an effective testing process.
 * Employ an Integrated Development Environment to iteratively develop and test medium-sized programs including interactive applications.
-* Develop reusable, type-safe software components.
+* Apply basic algorithm analysis to simple algorithms.
+* Design data structures such as linked lists, stacks, and queues.
 * Solve problems using recursive algorithms such as for implementing a binary tree.
-* Apply basic algorithm analysis to simple algorithms.
-* Work in a small team to analyze, design, and develop a team project.

 Course Support
 ---------------